 Cupcake Themed Birthday Party: from cupcake party decorations, cupcake party games and activities, to a cupcake dessert table!

 We had the best time celebrating Maddie’s 5th birthday with a cupcake themed birthday party.
-For weeks we’ve been planning and decorating and I so excited to share all the fun details.
+For weeks we’ve been planning and decorating and I’m so excited to share all the fun details.

 Bakers and Cupcake Decorators Wanted

-We greeted guests with our “Help Wanted” sign on the front door -cute and easy.
+We greeted our party guests with our “Help Wanted” sign on the front door -cute and easy.

-The dinning room was set up for cupcake decorating -more on that to come, and the living room was our pretend play bakeshop and cafe.
+The dining room was set up for cupcake decorating -more on that to come, and the living room was our pretend play bakeshop and cafe.